 APM: I didn’t.
 I got too excited about science again.
 I think I was wrong that policy would be any faster.
 I think that was overly optimistic.
 I am still interested in policy.
 I just came back from a meeting on neuroscience and socioeconomic status and policy implications.
 The field is moving in that direction but it is very slow.

-GS: Do you do any outreach to people who make policy decision?
+GS: Do you do any outreach to people who make policy decisions?

 APM: I haven’t had a clear policy recommendation yet.
 I do outreach about neuroscience and about brain plasticity but mostly for children at museums and schools, and for parents and teachers too.